Blanes, Lloret de Mar &

 Blanes

-Known in Roman times as Blanda, or Blandae, Blanes is nowadays more commonly referred to as the “Gateway to the Costa Brava”.
-As was the case with the whole Costa Brava region, indigenous Iberians were already living here before the Romans arrived, and after the Romans were gone, it was occupied by the Goths, and then, after them, by the Moors.
+Known in Roman times as Blanda or Blandae, Blanes is nowadays more commonly referred to as the Gateway to the Costa Brava.
+As was the case with the entire Costa Brava region, indigenous Iberians were already living here before the Romans arrived.
+After the Romans departed, it was occupied by the Goths and subsequently by the Moors.
 After the Reconquista, it became part of the Crown of Aragón and, eventually, Spain.
-Blanes was burned to not much more than ashes during the Reapers’ War in the 1600s and was damaged again in the War of Spanish Succession.
+Blanes was reduced to little more than ashes during the Reapers’ War in the 1600s and suffered further damage in the War of Spanish Succession.
 When peace returned, the town had to be virtually rebuilt.

-There is also a 16th-century convent and, as is the case in several Costa Brava towns, there are colonial-style Indiano houses, built by returning emigrants who had made their fortune in the Americas, especially the Caribbean.
+There is also a 16th-century convent and, as is the case in several Costa Brava towns, there are colonial-style Indiano houses built by returning emigrants who had made their fortune in the Americas, especially the Caribbean.
 Oh yeah, there are some lovely beaches and coves, too, needless to say!
-Apart from the main beach in the town itself, there’s a longer and larger beach just to the south called Platja de S’Abanell, and several smaller coves
+Apart from the main beach in the town itself, there’s a longer and larger beach just to the south called Platja de S’Abanell and several smaller coves.

 The famous seafront of Lloret de Mar